 Nearly all have now been exported and are still performing well in Australia and now back in the United States where the stallion was domiciled before his untimely death in 2018.

 Wick won five races and nearly $40,000 in stakes for Wyndham trainer Brendon McLellan before being exported.
-Now, racing as Wick N, he’s won 11 times in the US and has taken a mile rate of 1:51.6 at The Downs at Mohegan Sun Pocono.
+Now, racing as Wick N, he’s won 12 times in the US and took a mile rate of 1:51 at Harrah’s Philadelphia on 01 July 2018.

 Across the Tasman, Glenisla has won 19 races, posting a best time of 1:54.8 when she downed the 2015 Southland Oaks winner Smokin Bird at Menangle in March 2016.
 She now races in South Australia.